haleemyousef/PermuDictionary/README.md

 # PermuDictionary
 <h4>Find out what other meaningful words your name (or whatever word) can make.</h4>

-# Introduction:
-PermuDictionary is a tool that finds out all the possible permutations of an input word and prints out the meaning of words found in the dictionary, presenting them in a delicate manner.
+PermuDictionary is a python tool that finds out all the possible permutations of an input word and prints out the meaning of words found in the dictionary, presenting them in an elegant manner.

-# Features:
+## Features:
 <ul>
 <li><b>Speed</b>: Pyenchant is used first to filter out the words with meaning, then PyDictionary to fetch meaning.</li>
 <li><b>Uniqueness</b>: no duplicates are allowed.</li>